How Events Separated by a Timelike Interval Can Help Us Understand Quantum Nonlocality

 \textbf{2.
 EPR correlations in the case of events separated by a spacelike interval}

-In order to gain a better understanding of the subject and the difficulties of interpretation that arise, we will examine a typical experiment involving space-like events \textrm{(Fig. 1, the figure can be requested from the author of the article at l.ryff@terra.com.br.)}.\ A source $S$ emits pairs of photons ($\nu_{1}$, $\nu_{2}$) with entangled polarizations.
+In order to gain a better understanding of the subject and the difficulties of interpretation that arise, we will examine a typical experiment involving space-like events \textrm{(Fig. 1)}.\ A source $S$ emits pairs of photons ($\nu_{1}$, $\nu_{2}$) with entangled polarizations.
 The photon $\nu_{1}$ ($\nu_{2}$) reaches the two-channel polarizer I (II), where it can be transmitted or reflected, and is then detected at D$_{1}$ (D$_{2}$) (if transmitted) or D$_{1^{\prime}}$\ (D$_{2^{\prime}}$) (if reflected).\textrm{\ }In the laboratory reference frame ($L_{1}$) the photons simultaneously reach their respective polarizers (which are equally distant from $S$) and detectors.

 Let us consider the entangled state in which, if the polarizers have the same orientation (\textit{whatever it may be}), the photons will always be detected with the same polarization:

 where the kets $\left\vert x\right\rangle $ and $\left\vert y\right\rangle $ represent states with arbitrarily mutually orthogonal polarizations \textrm{[10]}.
 We can observe the experiment from a Lorentz reference frame ($L_{2}$) in which $\nu_{1}$ is always detected first (a reference frame that moves from right to left in \textrm{Fig. 1}, in which pol.
 I \textquotedblleft approaches\textquotedblright\ $\nu_{1}$ and pol.
 II \textquotedblleft moves away\textquotedblright\ from $\nu_{2}$).
 Knowing the polarization state in which $\nu_{1}$ was detected, we can immediately \textit{infer} in which polarization state $\nu_{2}$ will reach polarizer II, since the first detection forces, so to speak, $\nu_{2}$ into a well-defined polarization state (the same state in which $\nu_{1}$ was detected).
 Therefore, if the polarizer is oriented in the $\mathbf{a}\ $direction,\ then $\nu_{2}$ must be in a well-defined polarization state ($\left\vert a_{\parallel}\right\rangle $, parallel to $\mathbf{a}$, or $\left\vert a_{\perp}\right\rangle $, perpendicular to $\mathbf{a}$, depending on the channel in which $\nu_{1}$ was detected) before reaching polarizer II.
 If polarizer II is oriented in the $\mathbf{b}$ direction, we can establish, using Malus's law, the probability of $\nu_{2}$ being transmitted or reflected, which gives us the probabilities of coincident detections\textrm{: }